 - The reviewer should have no prior knowledge of your submission

 - The reviewer should not have recently collaborated with any of the authors

 - Reviewer nominees from the same institution as any of the authors are not permitted

 You will also be asked to nominate peers who you do not wish to review your manuscript (opposed reviewers).

 Please note that the Editors are not obliged to invite/ reject any recommended/opposed reviewers to assess your manuscript.

 The Editor or members of the Editorial Board may occasionally submit their own manuscripts for possible publication in the journal.
 In these cases, the peer review process will be managed by alternative members of the Board and the submitting Editor / Board member will have no involvement in the decision-making process.

-Science Progress is committed to delivering high quality, fast peer-review for your paper, and as such has partnered with Publons.
-Publons is a third party service that seeks to track, verify and give credit for peer review.
-Reviewers for Science Progress can opt in to Publons in order to claim their reviews or have them automatically verified and added to their reviewer profile.
-Reviewers claiming credit for their review will be associated with the relevant journal, but the article name, reviewer’s decision and the content of their review is not published on the site.
+Science Progress is committed to delivering high-quality, fast peer-review for your paper, and as such has partnered with Publons.
+Publons is a third-party service that seeks to track, verify and give credit for peer review.
+Reviewers for Science Progress can opt into Publons in order to claim their reviews or have them automatically verified and added to their reviewer profile.
+Reviewers claiming credit for their review will be associated with the relevant journal, but the article name, reviewer’s decision and the content of their review are not published on the site.
 For more information visit the Publons website.